Yuval-H/A-Two-Level-Auto-Encoder-for-Distributed-Stereo-Coding/README.md

 ### Dataset
-For training and testing were performed over *KITTI* dataset, please download files and place them in the main folder (or choose the appropriate path within the code).
+For training and testing over *KITTI* dataset, please download files and place them in the main folder (or choose the appropriate path within the code).
 [KITTI 2012](http://www.cvlibs.net/download.php?file=data_stereo_flow_multiview.zip) and [KITTI 2015](http://www.cvlibs.net/download.php?file=data_scene_flow_multiview.zip).

 It is best to run the program using your favorite IDE.
 There may be a need to modify the scripts (mainly choosing paths).

+### Conda Env set up
+conda env create -f environment.yml

 ### Weights
 Pre-trained model for our hardest compression point - 0.031 bit per pixel is available here (will be added)